abhi098afk/sample/README.md

 - See the setup.sh for installing other dependencies and forming the correct file structure required for the program to run correctly.
 - See requirements.txt for python packages to install.
 - Install QGIS : A Free and Open Source Geographic Information System.
-Currently, Linux and Windows implementation is provided here in this [download link].(https://qgis.org/en/site/forusers/download.html)
+Currently, Linux and Windows implementation is provided here in this [download link](https://qgis.org/en/site/forusers/download.html).
 - After installing Image Magick from the setup.sh, you will need to tweak its policy file a little bit.
-	\:ImageMagick has some security policies disabling some rights for security reasons.
+- ImageMagick has some security policies disabling some rights for security reasons.
-	\:The restricted policy is made to prevent unknown vulnerabilities coming from third party software as Ghostscript used here for PDF files.
+- The restricted policy is made to prevent unknown vulnerabilities coming from third party software as Ghostscript used here for PDF files.
 Be sure to update Ghostscript.

 ```
 	#WRITE THIS IN YOUR TERMINAL: